Impurity induced magnetic ordering in Sr$_2$RuO$_4$: Introduction

 Sr$_2$RuO$_4$ falls barely short of establishing magnetic long-range order originating from the strong IC correlations.
 It was, however, found that replacing some Ru$^{4+}$ by non-magnetic Ti$^{4+}$ ($3d^0$) induces magnetic order already at rather low Ti concentrations, $x > 0.025$ in Sr$_2$Ru$_{1-x}$Ti$_x$O$_4$ \cite{Minakata:2001}.
 Inelastic neutron scattering reveals a transition to a phase corresponding to a two-dimensional IC spin density wave state, whose moments are oriented along the $c$-axis and are modulated corresponding to wave vectors related to the Fermi surface nesting \cite{Braden:2002Ti,Iida:2012}.
 Naturally, Ti-doping suppresses the unconventional superconducting phase rather quickly even before magnetic order is established.
 Therefore there is no direct interference between the two ordered phases, although understanding magnetic correlations in Sr$_2$Ru$_{1-x}$Ti$_x$O$_4$ could shed light on the magnetic fluctuations of the pure compound.

 Interestingly, non-magnetic impurities have been found to cause magnetic order also in insulating spin systems with antiferromagnetic short-range correlations and a spin excitation gap.
 In particular, a series of cuprate systems show this feature upon replacing some Cu-ions by Zn impurities \cite{Zn-CuGeO3,Zn-NMR}.
 This type of systems has been investigated theoretically quite extensively in the context of the concept {\it order by disorder} and the modification of magnetic quantum phase transitions by impurities \cite{Matsumoto-2001,Wessel-2001,Laflorencie-2009}.
 The nucleation of a pattern of magnetic order around a non-magnetic impurity observed in these model systems is rather similar to our metallic case.
 However, there are also obvious differences concerning the coupling of several impurities and the fact that our system is metallic.
+A recent, prominent case of a metallic system close to a magnetic quantum phase transition is FeSe, which shows antiferromagnetic order in films epitaxially grown on SrTiO$_3$, while bulk FeSe does not exhibit magnetic order \cite{PhysRevLett.120.097001}.
+It has been suggested that non-magnetic defects and impurities could be responsible for this behavior, whereby in this case superconductivity could play a role \cite{PhysRevLett.124.117001,PhysRevB.99.014509,PhysRevB.96.094504}.

 The aim of our study is to explore the formation of magnetic order through non-magnetic impurities from a microscopic point of view.
 Since the magnetic state is clearly governed by the Fermi surface nesting of the $\alpha$ and $\beta$ sheets, we will neglect the third ($\gamma $) sheet for simplicity in the following discussion.
-From the microscopic model of the $ \alpha $-$\beta$ band including spin-orbit coupling we develop a mean field theory for a spatially dependent magnetization of the two involved $4d$-orbitals and determine the pattern of magnetic order around a single impurity.
+From the microscopic model of the $\alpha$-$\beta$-bands including spin-orbit coupling we develop a mean field theory for a spatially dependent magnetization of the two involved $4d$-orbitals and determine the pattern of magnetic order around a single impurity.
 We find that the dominant magnetic correlation in the pure system is connected with the four IC wave vectors $ \bm{Q} \simeq ( \pm 2 \pi /3, 0)$ and $(0, \pm 2 \pi /3) $, which, if strong enough, would lead to a spin density wave state based on these wave vectors.
+In this study, our focus lies on establishing the qualitative structure of the magnetization pattern induced by impurities, meaning we do not attempt to give a quantitative discussion.